Employment

 Do You Have What It Takes?

-A deep sense of integrity and determination, stamina and intelligence, dedication to protecting the public, and the desire to make a difference in the lives of many are just the beginning.
+A deep sense of integrity, determination, stamina, intelligence, dedication to protecting the public, and the desire to make a difference in the lives of many are just the beginning.

 - $600* yearly stipend for possessing an Associate's Degree OR